Yucatan Road Trip: The Perfect 2 Weeks in Mexico

 Downtown Tulum is set back from the coastline with the national park sandwiched in between.
 You can find dozens of restaurants, shops, and other amenities in the town and it is not an overwhelming size.

+The most beautiful setting is the Tulum Beach Strip, which is an extension of the Tulum Hotel Zone.
 Located around 5 kilometers (3.1 miles) from the town, this strip runs southwards from the Tulum National Park and Archaeological Park with all properties boasting seafront access.

 For a quick solution, check out my top picks below for different budgets.